This is a re-post of my September 11 experience.

 We were instantly humbled and grateful to be alive.

 The next morning, Wednesday, September 12, 2001 we were still in shock from the horror of the previous day.
 We ventured out to the street.
 Everything was closed.
-Not a moving car to be seen.
+Not a moving vehicle to be seen.
 It was a ghost town.
 Pigeons were j-walking.

 Make-shift signs had gone up all over the city.
 These were hanging in Times Square.
-They read "Pray for Family and Victims" "God Bless America" "Freedom Will Be Defended"
+They read "Pray for Family and Victims" "God Bless America" "Freedom Will Be Defended."

 By that evening food places started opening up again, and people took to the streets.
 A number of people staked out street corners calling everyone to repentance and preaching the impending apocalypse.
 I think most of us just wanted to feel some sort of connection to humanity.
 We'd been attacked, locked down in our hotels, and isolated.